dieterich-lab/Baltica/docs/setup.md

 # Getting started

-Baltica comprise of a collection of workflows and analysis scripts.
+Baltica is comprised of a collection of workflows and analysis scripts.
 Workflows are powered by [Snakemake](https://snakemake.readthedocs.io/en/stable/) [^1].
 Analysis are done with the Rlang.
-Bellow we document how to obtain install the methods on which Baltica depends.
+Below we document how to obtain and install the methods on which Baltica depends.

 ## Install miniconda